Continuous Authentication for Machine Identities: Keeping It Secure

 Real-Life Example

-Imagine a cloud-based service that hosts sensitive data.
-This service uses continuous authentication to ensure that each machine accessing the data is verified:
+Picture this: a cloud service that holds super sensitive data.
+This service uses continuous authentication to make sure every machine accessing the data is legit.

-- Initially, a machine logs in with a secure certificate.
+- First, a machine logs in using a secure certificate.

-- As the machine interacts with the data, behavioral analytics monitors its activity.
+- As it starts working with the data, behavioral analytics keeps an eye on its actions.

 Visualization of Continuous Authentication Process